 Learn what your customers really want.
 Check out our free guide to customer satisfaction.

-Here’s what organizations need to do to mine social media for feedback and using social networking sites to manage customer satisfaction.
+Here’s what organisations need to do to mine social media for feedback and using social networking sites to manage customer satisfaction.

 Make the Time